The principles of Biblical interpretation

 2. Propositional revelation

-The second step is to note carefully the propositional statements in the passage.
+It helps greatly to identify any propositional statements that may be present in a passage of scripture.
 Propositional statements are the timeless statements of truth which are directed to all people of all ages in all situations.
 Consider the following:

-i] The gospels.
-Jesus made such statements. eg. "For God so loved the world that he gave his only son, that whoever believes in him should not perish but have eternal life", John 3:16.
+The gospels.
+Jesus made such statements. eg., "For God so loved the world that he gave his only son, that whoever believes in him should not perish but have eternal life", John 3:16.
 The "whoever" makes this a timeless truth.

-ii] The epistles are full of propositional statements, although often mixed with a fair bit of local application.
+The epistles are full of propositional statements, although often mixed with a fair bit of local application.
 For example, in first Corinthians, when Paul deals with eating meat offered to idols, the question of eating or not eating is of little interest to us.
 The proposition upon which Paul bases his advice is of great interest.
-Not causing offence to our weaker brother (a pious legalist) and not linking ourselves to the dark arts, is clearly binding on us.
+Not causing offence to a weaker brother (a pious legalist) and not linking ourselves to the dark arts, are obviously binding on us.

-The final step in Biblical interpretation is to understand the passage within the theological structure of the Bible.
+Understanding the theological structure of the Bible can be very helpful in determining the mind of Christ.
 The revealed Word does not hang by itself, but fits within a given structure tied by historical events - God's acts.
-This theological structure is the kingdom of God.
-The Biblical theology of the kingdom of God finds its expression in the unfolding historical events from the Exodus to the kingdom's formation under king David, and its later failure and final judgement through the hands of the Babylonians.
-This structure is used by the prophets to express their message, and is also used by Jesus and the apostles as they proclaim the gospel of the kingdom.
-It is also repeated in the life of Jesus and his church.
-Revelation comes within this given structure to give it unity and clarity.
+This theological structure is God's covenant (God's agreement with mankind through Abraham etc.,) and its realisation in the kingdom of God.
+The Biblical theology of the kingdom of God finds its expression in the unfolding of God's covenant-promises from the creation, Noah, the Exodus through to the kingdom's formation under king David, and its later failure and final judgement through the hands of the Babylonians.
+This structure frames the words of the prophets, and frames the teachings of Jesus and the apostles as they proclaim the fulfilment of the covenant and the inauguration / realisation of the kingdom of God, both now and in the age to come.
+God's Word comes within this given structure to give unity and clarity.

 When Jesus walked with the two disciples on the road to Emmaus, he spoke to them about the Old Testament and "interpreted" to them in all the scriptures the things concerning himself, Lk.14:27.
-Jesus knew well that the scriptures are a united revelation from God pointing to the coming of the messiah and the establishment of the kingdom.
+Jesus treated the scriptures as a united revelation from God pointing to the coming of the messiah and the establishment of the kingdom.
 Therefore, once the theological structure of the scriptures is understood, the meaning of the individual events and statements become clear, especially Old Testament narratives.

-i] Identify which mode of the kingdom of God the passage belongs
+i] Identify to which mode of the kingdom of God the passage belongs

-As can be seen by the following illustrations, the kingdom of God is realized at different stages in Biblical history.
-The first step is to identify within which mode of the kingdom of God the passage falls. eg. If the passage was the story of David and Goliath, we would place it within the mode of the Historic Kingdom.
+As can be seen by the following illustrations, the kingdom of God is realised at different stages in Biblical history.
+The first step is to identify within which mode of the kingdom of God the passage falls. eg., If the passage was the story of David and Goliath, we would place it within the mode of the Historic Kingdom.

 ii] Identify the place of the passage in the structure of the kingdom of God